Arraias Airport

 Deputado Joaquim d'Abreu Coelho Airport (IATA: AAI, ICAO: SWRA) is the airport serving Arraias, Brazil.

 History

-The airport was commissioned on August 5, 2013.
+Part of the airport infrastructure was completed on August 5, 2013.
+As of August 25, 2023, the facility was still uncertified by the Department of Airspace Control.

 Airlines and destinations

 No scheduled flights operate at this airport.

 Access

 The airport is located 15 km south from downtown Arraias.